menu

 Grave Sustenance

-Similarly to Guns and Needles, one point here just to help out with action skill uptime during bossing.
+One point here just to help out with action skill uptime during bossing.
 This is kind of just a comfort point as almost any boss dies long before your skill would run out, but this is kind of the most bang we can get for the final point.
-Other good options are to put it into Guns and Needles, Fiendish Invigoration, or Mortal Terror.
+Other good options are to put it into Guns and Needles, Fiendish Invigoration, or using it to max out Blood Is Magic.

 Skill Choice & Augments